citp/privacy-policy-historical/n/na/nat/naturalproductsinsider.com.md

-> *The following text is extracted and transformed from the naturalproductsinsider.com privacy policy that was archived on 2014-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120010729id_/http%3A//www.vpico.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the naturalproductsinsider.com privacy policy that was archived on 2016-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160509194652id_/http%3A//www.naturalproductsinsider.com/privacy-policy.aspx) for the most accurate reproduction.*

-# Informa Exhibitions, LLC | Privacy
+# Privacy Policy

 ## Our Commitment To Privacy